Joe-Papadocolous/nwspskk/README.md

  - Fixes bug that occurs when a network name contains a space
  - Fixes bug that occurs caused by public networks

+Version 1.2:
+ - Doesn't crash if apostrophe is in network name

 Known problems:
+ - Does not dislay password for the following:
- - Passwords from networks that use SSO are listed as public network
+    - networks that use SSO
- - Does not work if apostrophe is in the name of iPhone hotspot (may or may not be a problem with other hotspots).
+    - network with an apostrophe in the name (common with iPhone hotspots)

- - May not work if apostrophe is in name of any network
+Future improvements:
+ - Add date/time to created file